dgorissen/pycel/docs/source/index.rst

 ..
-PyCel documentation master file, created by sphinx-quickstart on Sat Dec 22 11:57:41 2018.
+Pycel documentation master file, created by sphinx-quickstart on Sat Dec 22 11:57:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.